Getty Images/iStockphoto

 • Keep incremental backups within a reasonable size.

-• Keep the last backup in an easily accessible spot.
+• Keep the last backup in an easily accessible location.

 • Evaluate cycle-based vs. time-based backup retention.

-• Ensure there is enough storage for data backups.
+• Ensure that there is enough storage for data backups.

-• Schedule backups when the organization has the most available bandwidth.
+• Schedule backups for when the organization has the most available bandwidth.

-A retention period is often determined by rules and regulations.
-Since retention periods range from minutes to years, an organization may need different types of media for storing data.
+Rules and regulations often determine a retention period.
+Since retention periods range from minutes to years, an organization might need different types of media for storing data.

 Tape is another media type for long-term storage that is cheaper than other options, such as disk.
 Durability is typically stated at up to 30 years for the latest LTO tape cartridges.
 LTO-9 provides 45 TB of compressed storage capacity.
 Restore speed is slow, however, so an organization shouldn't solely use tape to retain data that needs quick recovery.

-Disk is more expensive but faster than tape.
-It's not a cost-effective place to store lots of data that needs long-term retention and probably won't be accessed by the organization frequently.
+Disk is more expensive, but faster than tape.
+It's not cost-effective for storing large amounts of data that need long-term retention and that the organization probably won't access frequently.

-A solid backup retention policy may use the reliable 3-2-1 backup method.
-This commonly used rule states that organizations should create three copies of the data, the copies are stored on two different types of storage media and one copy of the data is sent off-site.
-This method may be a bit simple given today's variety of backup options but is a good rule of thumb for admins who begin to outline a policy.
+A solid backup retention policy might use the 3-2-1 backup method.
+This method might be a bit simple given today's variety of backup options, but it is a good place to start for admins outlining a policy.

 Dig Deeper on Data backup and recovery software